Difference Between Variance and Standard Deviation

 A forecasted amount for a number of periods (oil price for 20 months)

-*The graph is made by considering the data of one Year however in the table the data shown is only for 6 months and the Value is randomly chosen which may not be same with market Data of Oil Price.
+*The graph is made by considering the data of one year; however, in the table, the data shown is only for 6 months, and the value is randomly chosen, which may not be the same with market data of oil price.

-Both Variance and Standard Deviation measures the Spread of Data from its mean point.
-It helps in determining the RISK in the investment of Mutual Fund, Stock etc. It is a useful tool used in Weather Forecasting for variation of temperature during the period and Monte Carlo Simulation to assess the Risk of the project.
+Both variance and standard deviation measure the spread of data from its mean point.
+It helps in determining the risk in the investment of the mutual fund, stock, etc. It is a useful tool used in weather forecasting for variation of temperature during the period and Monte Carlo Simulation to assess the risk of the project.

-This has a been a guide to Variance vs Standard Deviation.
-Here we also discuss the top difference between Variance and Standard Deviation along with Infographics and comparison table.
+This has been a guide to Variance vs. Standard Deviation.
+Here we discuss the top differences between them along with infographics and a comparison table.
 You may also have a look at the following articles –